-Grades are comparable between mild and stainless steel, although stainless is generally expressed with a simple G as a prefix rather than Grade e.g. G3 equates to Grade 30
+Grades are comparable between mild and stainless steel, although stainless is generally expressed with a simple G as a prefix rather than Grade, e.g. G4 equates to Grade 40

 Galvanised chain is generally available in Grade 30, Grade 40, and Grade 70.

-Jimmy Green Marine don’t stock Grade 30, opting for the higher break load Grades 40 and 70 for motor and sailing yacht anchoring.
+Jimmy Green Marine doesn’t stock G3 or Grade 30, opting for the higher break load Grades 40 and 70 for motor and sailing yacht anchoring.

-Stainless is available from Jimmy Green in G3, and in the higher grades G6 and G6+
+Stainless is available from Jimmy Green in G4 and the higher grades G6 and G6+.

-Jimmy Green Marine have compiled a Chain Break Load Comparison Chart for all the chains that we sell.
+Jimmy Green Marine has compiled a Chain Break Load Comparison Chart for all our chains.

 A general comparison between generic Grade 30 and Grade 40 is also included.

-It is worth noting that cases of chain failing are extremely rare, but worth avoiding because it may well occur during severe weather.
+It is worth noting that cases of chain failing are extremely rare but worth avoiding because a disastrous breakage may occur during severe weather.

-Failure is much more likely to happen at the connection point between anchor and chain.
+Failure is much more likely to happen at the connection point between the anchor and the chain.

 What Size and Calibration of Chain do I need?